Download App

 "Is it because of the phoenix?
 Is that what makes you different?"
 She asked

 My hair is a symbol of the phoenix within me.
 It's what makes me king.
-It's what defines me as the guardian of this kingdom.
+It's my proudest feature of myself.

-There have been many soldiers who have lost their lives because of my poor judgment in my early days, I will be the first to admit that.
+There have been many soldiers who have lost their lives because of my poor judgment, and I will be the first to admit that.
 But…"They were soldiers who were prepared to lay down their lives for the safety of this kingdom."

 "No shame!
 None!
 Do you not think about their families when you take them to murder others who might also have families?"
 She cried